adammcdonagh/open-task-framework/README.md

 }
 ```

-An explaination of what's going on in the order it will handled:
+An explanation of what's going on in the order it will handled:

 1. Tail the log file matching named: `/tmp/testFiles/src/log{{ YYYY }}Watch1.log` for lines matching containing the regex `someText[0-9]`, for up to 15 seconds, before giving up.
 2. Poll for a file matching the regex `/tmp/testFiles/src/fileWatch\.txt` for up to 15 seconds.